JRWaugh/DJISimulatorDemo/README.md

 should be fine.
 Then follow the ROS Package install guide [here](https://openvslam.readthedocs.io/en/master/ros_package.html).
 You can test that the package is working using the examples at the bottom of the page, if desired.

-This project has only included the camera configuration file necessary for computer vision for the Mavic Pro monocular camera.
-If you are using a different drone with a different camera, you will need to generate your own .yaml file.
+If you plan to use this project with the Mavic Pro, you can skip this next step as I have included the file necessary for the Mavic Pro's camera.

+To use OpenVSLAM or any other computer vision with a camera, a .yaml file detailing the qualities of the camera must first be generated.
 Instructions to do so can be found [here](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).
 Note that the app is publishing **compressed** images, but this software is subscribing only to **raw** images.
 To get around this, the camera data from the app will need to be republished in the following way:

 ```shell
 rosrun image_transport republish compressed in:=/camera/image out:=/camera/image
 ```
 Obviously this will not restore the data lost from the initial compression, but that will not matter.

 ## Using ROS